jayk37/functional-programming/README.md

 # 🌀 Functional Programming using Racket

 ## Overview
 This repository contains my implementations from the **Programming Languages** course at NYU Courant.
 The assignments involve implementing interpreters, parsers, type checkers, and working with object-oriented constructs in **Racket**.
 These assignments focus on different aspects of programming language theory and practical implementation.
+Briefly, they showcase fundamental concepts in **language design, evaluation, type checking, and functional programming**.

 ## Assignments Breakdown